kadenoherrin/IFT-401-Capstone/README.md

-# IFT 401 Capstone Stock Trading Platform
+# IFT 401 Capstone: Stock Trading Platform

 Welcome to our IFT-401 Capstone Project — a full-stack stock trading simulation platform built on Flask and MySQL.
 Users can buy/sell stocks, manage portfolios, and experience real-time price fluctuations just like in the real world.